Utility-Scale Solar PV Field Data & Thermal Inspections

 Your SCADA system alerts: "String 47 down 3.2% from baseline."

-Our thermal scan reports: "Panel #2,847 (GPS: 34.5234°N, 101.7123°W) shows C2 hotspot (ΔT=28°C) consistent with bypass diode failure or cell-level defect—priority repair, estimated loss $30-80/day range."
+Our thermal scan reports: "Panel #2,847 (GPS: 34.5234°N, 101.7123°W) shows C2 thermal anomaly ΔT=28°C, pattern consistent with bypass-diode or cell-level fault.
+Suggested follow-up: field verification / IV-curve / EL as appropriate.
+Illustrative loss estimate: $30–80/day depending on string topology and operating conditions."

 That's the difference between knowing you have a problem and knowing exactly how to solve it efficiently.